nilearn/nilearn/CONTRIBUTING.rst

 Writing small functions is not always possible, and we do not recommend trying to reorganize larger, but well-tested, older functions in the codebase, unless there is a strong reason to do so (e.g., when adding a new feature).

+.. admonition:: Recommendation

+    To lint your code and verify PEP8 compliance, you can run `flake8 <https://flake8.pycqa.org/en/latest/>`_ locally on the
+    changes you have made in your branch compared to the main branch or a a previous commit.
+    To do this before committing changes, get the diff between the working directory and the last commit and pipe it to flake8 by running `git diff HEAD | flake8 --diff`

 Tests
 ------